martek-cloud/AutoSkuGenerator/README.md

-# Auto SKU Generator for Odoo
+# SKUFORGE - Advanced SKU Generator for Odoo

 **Technical Name**: `auto_sku_generator`
+**Commercial Name**: SKUFORGE
 **Compatibility**: Odoo 18, 19

 ## Overview
-This module automatically generates unique, consistent, and meaningful SKU codes (Internal Reference) for products and product variants based on customizable patterns defined by the user.
+SKUFORGE is a powerful module that automatically generates unique, consistent, and meaningful SKU codes (Internal Reference) for products and product variants based on customizable patterns defined by the user.

 ## Features
 - **Flexible Pattern Builder**: Define SKU structures using a drag-and-drop interface.